* This is the Professional Version. *

 Worldwide in its distribution, Q fever is maintained as an inapparent infection in domestic or farm animals.
 Sheep, cattle, and goats are the principal reservoirs for human infection.
 C. burnetii persists in stool, urine, milk, and tissues (especially the placenta), so that fomites and infective aerosols form easily.
 C. burnetii is also maintained in nature through an animal-tick cycle, but arthropods are not involved in human infection.

 Cases of Q fever occur among workers whose occupations bring them in close contact with farm animals or their products.
 Transmission is usually by inhalation of infected aerosols, but the disease can also be contracted by ingesting infective raw milk.

 C. burnetii is very virulent, resists inactivation, and remains viable in dust and stool for months; even a single organism can cause infection.
 Because of these characteristics, C. burnetii is a potential biological warfare agent.

 Very rarely, the disease is transmitted from person to person.

 The incubation period averages 18 to 21 days (range 9 to 28 days).
-Some infections are minimally symptomatic; however, most patients have influenza-like symptoms.
-Onset is abrupt, with fever, severe headache, chills, severe malaise, myalgia, anorexia, and sweats.
+Acute Q fever is often asymptomatic; in other patients, it begins abruptly with influenza-like symptoms: fever, severe headache, chills, severe malaise, myalgia, anorexia, and sweats.
 Fever may rise to 40° C and persist 1 to > 3 wk.